 For Petroleum Engineering & Geosciences as well as Applied Geophysics, JIP can be followed in the first quarter of your third year of the master.
 It does not fit in the master track and cannot replace any present courses.

 For Geo-Engineering and Geoscience & Remote Sensing, the same applies as for all the civil engineering masters.
 It can be replaced by the multidisciplinary project.

+Environmental Engineering has electives in the second year and it might be included in those electives, however that is not certain at the moment.
 Geo-Resource Engineering has a course in the first quarter of the second year and JIP could possibly included under that course code, but also this is not completely certain yet.

 Apply for the new curriculum pilot Joint Interdisciplinary Project